Having a list of mortgage questions to ask potential lenders is just the start. Knowing the answers you’re looking for puts you ahead of the game.

 Fees that are charged by third parties, such as for an appraisal, a title search, property taxes and other closing costs, will be paid at the loan signing.
 These costs will be detailed in your official Loan Estimate document and your almost-time-to-sign Closing Disclosure.
 But the sooner you know what they are, the better you can shop, compare — and prepare — for them.

-Will you have a single point of contact throughout the mortgage loan process?
-And how will you be updated on the progress: by email, phone or an online portal?
-Establishing your service expectations upfront, and seeing just how eager the lender is to meet them, will give a clear point of comparison among lenders.
+A commonly asked mortgage question is will you have a single point of contact throughout the mortgage loan process?
+In addition, how will you be updated on the progress: by email, phone or an online portal?
+Establishing your service expectations upfront, and seeing just how eager the lender is to meet them, will as a result give a clear point of comparison among lenders.

 Of course, you want to know what your target closing and move-in dates are so you can make preparations.
 And just as important: Ask what you should avoid doing in the meantime — like buying new furniture on credit and other loan-busting behavior.